mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Efficiency measurements using coincidence.
 NaI first
-- [ ] Analyse the different source tests with the balloon detectors, based on the activities measured using CAPINTEC

 ## In Progress